 We played tejo at Beta Town, which also offers a tasty restaurant, hotel, football field and adventure activities.
 The staff were really friendly about explaining all the rules of tejo.
 It was super cheap to play, at just 2,000 pesos each (around 75 cents).
 Games take awhile – especially when you’re not good at tejo, and we certainly weren’t.
 It was fun to play tejo to overlooking the soccer field, where a local game was taking place.
 The entire experienced offers quintessential Colombian culture and a friendly vibe.

 Eat Trucha (Trout) and Bandeja Paisa – Favorite local dishes in Salento

 One of the most popular things to eat in the area is trout (trucha).
 It comes prepared in a variety of ways, typically grilled with several sauce options and often accompanied by hogoa sauce (a Colombian tomato-based Creole sauce).
 It’s impossible to miss trucha in Salento as most restaurants serve it and it’s frequently advertised in their specials.
 We ate it a couple times and the best was at La Casona in the main square.

 These two massive and tasty dishes at La Casona only set us back 16,000 and 17,000 Colombian pesos (basically around $6 US each).
 Beers were the equivalent of around $1.25- $2.50 US depending on the brand.
 Club Colombia beers go down pretty smooth and accompany both dishes well.
 We also enjoyed some of the craft beers by Bogota Beer Company.

-Additionally, I highly recommend the fresh coconut lime juice that’s common in Salento.
+I also highly recommend the fresh coconut lime juice that’s common in Salento.
 They blend coconut cream with lime juice and sprinkle some fresh coconut on top.
 It’s rich, decadent, delicious and inexpensive.

 We absolutely do.
 It’s stunningly beautiful and very relaxing.
 We both really enjoyed the Cocora Valley, coffee plantation, town of Salento and our stay at the Reserva Monarca.
 There were a couple of stressful moments, partly due to language barriers.
 But everything worked out fine and it was well worth the mild hassle.

 How to Reach Salento from Pereira Airport